← Resources

 Delivery and outcome are separate concepts in CueAPI.
 Delivery means the webhook reached your handler.
 Outcome means the handler finished its job successfully.

-After your agent finishes processing, report the outcome:
+After your agent finishes processing, report the outcome for verified success:

 import os